s-horiguchi/portfolio/content/projects/immune_learning.md

     priority: 0.8
 ---

+### How does the adaptive immune system implement learning algorithms?

 I built a mathematical model of the adaptive immune system by applying and extending the theories of machine learning.
 This project was a part of my master's thesis under the supervision of Tetsuya J. Kobayashi at the University of Tokyo.
 I received the Poster Award in [Annual Meeting of JSMB2020](/publications/jsmb2020/).
 The paper is still under preparation.